 Carolyn’s poetry and prose has been nominated for The Pushcart Prize, and her first book, Climates of the Mind, was translated into Braille by the Library of Congress.
 Her writings have been translated into more than 15 languages and three of her books are currently available in bilingual and trilingual editions, published internationally.

-ARTIST: Over the past two decades, Carolyn has created an extensive and diverse body of paintings and drawings, ranging in style from romantic figurative to abstract.
+ARTIST: Carolyn has created an extensive and diverse body of paintings and drawings, ranging in style from romantic figurative to abstract.
 In her language of symbolic imagery, Carolyn expresses the passions of the heart and a pantheistic reverence for the wilderness she inhabits.

 The Frederick R. Weisman Museum of Art at Pepperdine University exhibited a retrospective of Carolyn’s paintings and drawings in 2008 and published an exhibition catalog, Carolyn Mary Kleefeld: Visions from Big Sur, with art from the exhibit and a commentary by museum curator and director, Michael Zakian, PhD.
 Her art has been featured in over 40 solo exhibitions and in numerous group exhibits.
 Carolyn’s art continues to be featured internationally in galleries, museums, private collections, and multimedia presentations.